Leadership is not about being in charge. It’s about taking care of those in your charge.” – Simon Sinek.

 Passion is also a critical component of becoming a successful leader.
 It allows people to acknowledge why they are doing what they are doing.

-Nelson Mandela was passionate about what he does as it was something that truly comes from his heart.
+Nelson Mandela was passionate about what he did as it was something that truly came from his heart.

-He also believed in acknowledging and celebrating the milestones as it fuels the passion and helps a person to move forward.
+He also believed in acknowledging and celebrating milestones as it fuels passion and helps a person to move forward.

 A true leader is someone who never hesitates to sacrifice for the benefit of their people or to attain their goals.

-He was even imprisoned for 27 years at the time of his youth which he could have done anything with those precious time.
+He was even imprisoned for 27 years at the time of his youth, and he could have done anything with those precious time.

 Mandela Was A Curious Learner

-Nelson Mandela always gave ultimate importance to the power of knowledge and learning.
+Nelson Mandela always gave utmost importance to the power of knowledge and learning.

-He always valued it and consider it opening new doors for a person full of opportunities and explore new horizons.
+He always valued it and considered it opening new doors for a person full of opportunities and exploring new horizons.

-Even though his time in the prison wasn’t comfortable but he was still able to read plenty of books and further continued his education.
+Even though his time in prison wasn’t comfortable, he could still read plenty of books and further continued his education.